Akassato

 Akassato is a town and arrondissement in the Atlantique Department of southern Benin.
 It is an administrative division under the jurisdiction of the commune of Abomey-Calavi.
 According to the population census conducted by the Institut National de la Statistique Benin on February 15, 2002, the arrondissement had a total population of 17,197.

+Akassato, like many areas of Benin, is home to a constituent monarchy.